-The Intel Teach Essentials Course serves as the core component of the program.
+The Intel® Teach Essentials Course serves as the core component of the program.
+The 40-hour Essentials Course consists of 10 modules.
 The course has been adapted for colleges and universities in a variety of formats by faculty members.
 For example, some faculty members have used all or nearly all of the modules (eight to ten modules) as the primary curriculum for an instructional technology course.
 Other faculty members have used a smaller number of modules (one to three modules) to structure specific activities or class sessions within the context of an education course, particularly in curriculum design and content courses.
 Some colleges and universities have offered the Essentials Course as a freestanding workshop outside of regular class time.